Legislation Aimed At Killing Dollar Coin Program

-Mr. TOM JURKOWSKY (Spokesman, U.S. Mint): While this is not illegal, it's a clear abuse and a misuse of the program.
+TOM JURKOWSKY: While this is not illegal, it's a clear abuse and a misuse of the program.

 KESTENBAUM: Jurkowsky said the program was intended for collectors or small businesses: car washes, laundry mats, or regional banks.
 The mint did try to address the frequent flyer problem a couple of years ago, he says, by limiting the number of coins people could order.

 JURKOWSKY: We felt that that would solve the issue, and it obviously didn't, and this should do it.